acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 {:.language-c}

 Will this give the same results as the serial version?
 Maybe ...
 It depends on what function does.
-If the result does not depend on the order threads use different values of *i*, then the function is thread safe.
+If the result does not depend on the other threads using different values of *i* at the same time, then the function is thread safe.
+In other words if function works correctly when it is executed with multiple threads it is thread safe.

 *A thread-safe function is one which can be called simultaneously by multiple threads of execution.*

-Consider the function computing distance between two points in 2D:
+Let us consider the function for computing the distance between two points in 2D:
 ~~~
 float funct(float *p1, float *p2)
 {